 - Almond Extract: Almond extract adds such a wonderful flavor and I don’t recommend skipping it.
 If desired, you can leave it out completely or add another 1/2 teaspoon of pure vanilla extract in its place.
 You can also substitute with 3/4 teaspoon peppermint extract, 1 teaspoon lemon extract, or another flavor extract you enjoy.
 (Some are more potent than others.)
 Adding 1/4 teaspoon of ground cinnamon is delicious too!

-- No Piping Tip: This recipe is similar to my spritz cookies where I use a cookie press.
-If you don’t have a large piping tip, you can make the spritz cookies (they do not need the milk).
+- No Piping Tip & Using a Cookie Press: This recipe is similar to my spritz cookies where I use a cookie press.
+If you don’t have a large piping tip and/or you want to use a cookie press, make the spritz cookies (they do not need the milk).
 If you don’t have a cookie press or large piping tip, snip a 1/2 inch corner off the end of a plastic bag and pipe lines/flat swirls.

 - Optional Chocolate: For the best results, use a 4 ounce “baking chocolate” bar found in the baking aisle.
 I prefer Bakers or Ghirardelli brands.
 You can use semi-sweet, milk chocolate, or even white chocolate.
 Candy melts or almond bark work too.
 Do not use chocolate chips, as they contain stabilizers preventing them from melting into the proper consistency.
 After you melt it, if the chocolate is too thick for dipping, stir in 1 teaspoon of canola oil to help thin it out.